oracle/terraform-provider-oci/website/docs/d/data_safe_data_safe_private_endpoints.html.markdown

 The following attributes are exported:

 * `compartment_id` - The OCID of the compartment.
 * `defined_tags` - Defined tags for this resource.
 Each key is predefined and scoped to a namespace.
-For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm)  Example: `{"foo-namespace.bar-key": "value"}`
+For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm)  Example: `{"Operations.CostCenter": "42"}`
 * `description` - The description of the private endpoint.
 * `display_name` - The display name of the private endpoint.
 * `endpoint_fqdn` - The three-label fully qualified domain name (FQDN) of the private endpoint.
 The customer VCN's DNS records are updated with this FQDN.